mgmorris0513/DBC-Research/README.md

 # DBC-Research
 Looking into the different aspects of DBC, and how changing parameters may impact different types of data.
+Below are the 5 gifs of 5 different datasets, all of slowly increasing epsilon values, which decreases the required density.

 ![RandomCluster_Epsilon](https://github.com/user-attachments/assets/01680095-bcab-4c32-939d-222d1e674c4f)